Lady Margaret Hall, Oxford University

 She is highly thought of by her professional clients, who instruct her in the sure knowledge of her thoroughness, fearlessness and sound and sensitive approach to all aspects of her work.

-As a qualified and practising Californian lawyer, Jacqueline has expanded her field of expertise to embrace commercial work, which she has successfully litigated in front of civil juries in the California Superior Court in multi-million dollar claims.
+As a qualified and practising Californian lawyer, Jacqueline has consolidated her field of expertise in this jurisdiction and she has successfully litigated in front of civil juries in the California Superior Court in multi-million dollar claims.
 She is “Of Counsel” at Rufus-Isaacs, Acland & Grantham, Beverly Hills.

 In all areas of her work, Jacqueline has frequently successfully pioneered arguments and points of law or practice.